-#18 – Kyoto International Manga Museum
+#19 – Kyoto International Manga Museum

 Why it’s so awesome: This museum serves as a facility for manga research and it also has a massive exhibition space where you can explore an incredibly wide range of different genres.
 They also hold regular special exhibitions on international manga themes, so make sure you check them out if you’re in Kyoto at the right time.

 What to do there: This museum is open every day except Wednesday and there’s an entrance fee.
-The fee is well worth paying if you’re interested in Manga though, because they have an incredibly wide range of these popular books as well as exhibitions on international manga.
+The fee is well worth paying if you’re interested in Manga though because they have an incredibly wide range of these popular books as well as exhibitions on international manga.
 So, if you read manga, or if you’re interested in seeing what all the hype’s about, then put aside a couple of hours to explore this museum.

-A great place to see in Kyoto if you love architecture
+#20 – JR Kyoto Station – A great place to see in Kyoto if you love architecture

 Why it’s so awesome: It might sound funny to hear that you need to see a train station, but Japan always seems to be the exception to the idea that functional places have to be boring and ugly.
 Kyoto station is amazing.
 It’s an architectural wonder that’s won several international awards and it’s also one of the biggest buildings in Japan.

 What to do there: This station feels like a small world all packed into one area.
 It has a shopping mall, hotel, movie theater and department store all packed into one area and yet it always manages to feel comfortable and beautiful rather than crowded.
 Make sure you take the time to explore it while you’re in the area.

 Get insured for your trip to Kyoto!